Ahmed-Abdelhak/FacilityManager/README.md

 **Setup** :

-1- Open the Folder Source Code, then the Solution File (.sln)
+1- run the Solution File (.sln)

-2- Create a new Migration and write the following Code to Create a new Admin Account
+2- Create a new Admin Account using the below code in your configurations.cs file under your Migration Folder (EF-Code First)
 ```
 protected override void Seed(BuildingFacilityManager.Models.ApplicationDbContext context)
         {